 - Set page margins to zero if you have trouble fitting the template on one page (FILE, PAGE SETUP or FILE, PRINTER SETUP in most browsers).

-Creation Jigsaw Word Match Templates:
+Daniel and the Lions Jigsaw Word Match Templates: